sjsu-library/unionist/_items/unionist--text-0269.md

 articleType:
 volume: '1'
 issue: '32'
-transcription: 'FOR sale at this office—a few copies of the Rev Mr. Phelps’ “Lectures on Slavery and its Remedy.”
-It is an excellent work and worthy a place in the Library of every searcher for truth in the country. '
+transcription: FOR sale at this office—a few copies of the Rev Mr. Phelps’ “Lectures on Slavery and its Remedy.”
+It is an excellent work and worthy a place in the Library of every searcher for truth in the country.
 scholarlyNotes:
 commentary: "<p>Amos Phelps (1805-1847) was an endorser of the school.
 His pamphlet being locally available suggests, once again, that the students at the Canterbury